295: No Such Thing As A 200m Baguette

 But he was called, so he was called Walter Thomas Jones Whitmore, but he was born Walter Thomas Whitmore Jones.

-We should talk a bit about modern croquet, because croquet is really exciting today
+We should talk a bit about modern croquet because croquet is really exciting today because

 they've, guys, it is, it is.

-There's a new game in town, and it's called Golf Croquet, and it's got much less of the chess, actually.
+there's a new game in town and it's called golf croquet and it's got much less of the chess actually it's much more it's a speed and a speed game basically

-Actually, Egypt is one of the best countries in the world at Golf Croquet.
+uh the champion uh the american champion is called ben rothman one of the actually egypt is one of the best countries in the the world at Golf Croquet.

 They're really, really good at it.

-And they do a series of vox pops over the course of the interview with people who are saying, yeah, I've never heard of him,
+And they do a series of fox pops over the course of the interview with people who are saying, yeah, I've never heard of him,

 a few feet away from where he is practicing his game.